Explore composable code

 Implementing composable functions

-In the composeApp/src/commonMain/kotlin/App.kt file, take a look at the App() function:
+In the shared/src/commonMain/kotlin/App.kt file, take a look at the App() function:

 The App() function is a regular Kotlin function annotated with @Composable.
-These kinds of functions are referred to as composable functions or just composables.
-They are the building blocks of a UI based on Compose Multiplatform.
+Such functions are referred to as composable functions or simply composables.
+They are the building blocks of a UI based on Jetpack Compose or Compose Multiplatform.

 The

-painterResourceloads a vector icon stored in an XML resource.
+painterResource()loads a vector image stored as an XML file.

-Modifiers are a key component of Compose Multiplatform.
-This is a primary mechanism you use to adjust the appearance or behavior of composables in the UI.
+Modifiers are a key component of Jetpack Compose and Compose Multiplatform.
+They provide the primary mechanism to adjust the appearance or behavior of composables in the UI.
 Modifiers are created using methods of the Modifier type.
 When you chain these methods, each call can change the Modifier returned from the previous call, making the order significant.
-See the JetPack Compose documentation for more details.
+See the Compose Multiplatform introduction to modifiers and the extensive Jetpack Compose modifier documentation for more details.

 Managing the state

-The state object is wrapped in a call to the remember() function, meaning that it's built once and then retained by the framework.
-By executing this, you create a property whose value is a state object containing a boolean.
+The state object is wrapped in a remember() call, meaning that it's built once and then retained by the framework.
+This way, the showContent property has a value that is a state object containing a boolean.
 The framework caches this state object, allowing composables to observe it.

 When the value of the state changes, any composables that observe it are re-invoked.
 This allows any of the widgets they produce to be redrawn.
 This is called a recomposition.